fabon-f/temporal-polyfill-lite/docs/restrictions.md

 This polyfill adds `Temporal` support to `Intl.DateTimeFormat` without modifying its underlying logic; therefore, native environment bugs and spec deviations remain present.

+## `Temporal.Duration.prototype.toLocaleString` and `Intl.DurationFormat`

+### environments without `Intl.DurationFormat`

+`Temporal.Duration.prototype.toLocaleString` will throw an error in runtimes where `Intl.DurationFormat` is not supported.

+### other `Intl.DurationFormat` issues

+This polyfill enables `Intl.DurationFormat` to accept ISO 8601 duration strings (such as `P1Y`); however, it does not otherwise modify native behavior, even to patch existing bugs.

 ## calendars

 ### calendrical calculations